mozilla/open-leadership-framework/_articles/framework.md

 - **Understanding:** They make the work accessible and clear.
 - **Sharing:** They make the work easy to adapt, reproduce and spread.
-- **Participation & inclusion:** They make the work inviting, relevant, and safe for all.
+- **Participation & inclusion:** They make the work inviting, relevant and safe for all.

 To apply these principles, open leaders take these **practices**.
 They: